 Also, try ebay.
 As interest in midcentury design has increased, more ebay pickers are listing sinks, tubs, etc. online — sometimes new old stock even!

 The farther you get from home (craigslist, Re-Stores, or other local salvage places), the more expensive finding vintage bathroom fixtures is going to get.
 And that’s before you even have to think about shipping and crating.
 That’s because specialty places are likely to pick up only the best-of-the-best, and to do that, they also have overhead to cover.
-If you are on a serious search, though, you might also consider this list of potential sources.
-Two salvage places with online stock include:
+A few salvage places with online stock include:

-There are surely other salvage places that will deal with you online, but these are the two that I am most familiar with.
+There are surely other salvage places that will deal with you online — start searching!

 Pam here.
 Since Jan.
 1, I’ve been tenaciously focused on doing a lot of technical clean up of the blog.
 This has included going through stories in draft form.
 And ack!
 How did I not publish this one?
 It wasn’t a draft — it was finished and waiting for me!
 Kate completed it more than two years ago as part of our series about the history of various colors used in bathroom sinks, toilets and tubs.
 Hence, Kate gets the byline all these many months later!
 So let’s see her take us through the color lavender in bathroom sinks, bath tubs and toilets in the 20th Century. – Pam >> Heck yeah there is more →

 Update in January 2019 — I added another source for vintage colored bathtubs that I discovered in 2018 along with additional information and streamlining.